The cheapest places to live in New York City

 Last Updated on

-Upper Manhattan is a hotspot for affordable apartments.
-This area boasts incredible views of the Hudson River, (arguably) the best comfort food in the city, and a rich heritage of music, culture, and art.
-The commute to downtown is made easy by the 1/2/3 subway trains as well as the A/C/E trains.
-The average cost of rent for a one-bedroom apartment in this part of the city sits between $1,775 and $2,145 a month.
 Save money by living at Common Hamilton in Hamilton Heights.
-With rents starting at $1,600, the home comes with all the classic amenities of a Common coliving home, including a furnished, private bedroom, beautiful, shared spaces, and so many free things — free onsite laundry, free weekly cleanings, free WiFi, free smart TV, free household essentials.
+With rents starting at $1,315, the home comes with all the classic amenities of a Common coliving home, including a furnished, private bedroom, beautiful, shared spaces, and so many free things — free onsite laundry, free weekly cleanings, free WiFi, free smart TV, free household essentials.
 No more conflicts with your roommates about chores and toilet paper.
 Live conveniently at Common Hamilton.

-Another up-and-coming area in the city is Ridgewood, Queens.
-It’s a residential neighborhood with a welcoming community, tons of charming local businesses, and (of course, we can’t leave out) amazing food.
-Some of our favorite spots include Stay Forever and Water & Light.
-A one-bedroom apartment in Ridgewood costs around $2,000 per month.
-Pay one all-inclusive rent — $1,500, $1,475, and $1,475, respectively — at Common Cypress, Common Fairview, and Common Cornelia.
+Pay one all-inclusive rent — $1,200, $1,195, and $1,200, respectively — at Common Cypress, Common Fairview, and Common Putnam.
 These coliving homes in Ridgewood are in close proximity to each other, which means you’ll always be invited over for impromptu events and gatherings.
 Each home comes with large community spaces and furnished rooftop decks where you can host your next movie marathon or potluck dinner.
 Common’s coliving homes in Ridgewood are some of the best deals in the city.

 Clinton Hill – Brooklyn